gaoshanghui/sorter/README.md

 # Sorter

-A generic sorter that is using TypeScript.
+A generic sorter that is written in TypeScript.

 ## Commands